Maalka/building_life_cycle/README.md

 # Using the Data Quality Tool

 1. Sign in to your Energy Star Portfolio Manager Account
 2. Upload the Data Quality Tool PM Report to your PM Account by pressing this link.
+[Copy Validation Template to your Portfolio Manager Account](https://portfoliomanager.energystar.gov/pm/reports/template/1732437/share/cddf455b-df6a-491f-a63f-ec9f4110b28b)
     * you will be taken to the Portfolio Manager Custom Reports dashboard.
     * there will be a new custom report named **Municipal Portfolio Benchmark** report
 3. Select the **Municipal Portfolio Benchmark** report and select **I want to" ...
 "Edit this Template"**